APDF-blockchain/blockchain/README.md

 ### Notice
 This code was cloned from the "Simple Miner with Proof-of-Work in JS Extended" exercise 6 from
-MI1OD: Blockchain Essentials - USA Self-paced Sept 2019 assignment
+MI1OD: Blockchain Essentials - USA Self-paced Sept 2019 assignment.
+It is NOT part of the APDF-blockchain project and is only here for reference purposes.

 ### Motivation
 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 This project is an attempt to provide as concise and simple implementation of a blockchain as possible.